bettinson/site/_posts/2020-07-13-markov-melody-generation-with-ruby.md

 end
 ```

-Now we have an array of note objects we can work with.
+Now we have an array of event objects we can work with.
 Here's a snippet:

 ```ruby
 48: ch 00 on 3c 64